 • Development of Expertise

-“Follow your dreams, work hard, practice and persevere.” – Sasha Cohen *** About Practice, Persistence, and the Development of Expertise *** An excerpt from How To Become The Best at Anything, Chapter 8, Deliberate Practice and Learning “To become the best takes practice, lots and lots of practice.
+True intuitive expertise is learned from prolonged experience with good feedback on mistakes. – Daniel Kahneman *** About Practice, Persistence, and the Development of Expertise *** An excerpt from How To Become The Best at Anything, Chapter 8, Deliberate Practice and Learning “To become the best takes practice, lots and lots of practice.
 I have mentioned the 10,000-hour rule.
 It takes about 10,000 hours of practice to get really good at something and not just any type of practice, but deliberate practice.
 Deliberate practice is practicing to get better.
 The classic example is a man who has gone golfing almost every weekend for the past twenty years.
-He has a great interest in the sport…
+He has a…